Security

 What we log

 No accounts, no KYC, no advertising or third-party cookies, no trackers.
-We keep first-party aggregate page-view counters only; the TLS demultiplexer in front of the site hands the web server loopback connections, so the web layer logs no per-visitor IP addresses — we measure page-views, not individuals.
+We keep first-party aggregate page-view counters only; requests are recorded in standard web-server logs, rotated daily and kept 14 days — we measure page-views, not individuals.
 Interface preferences live in your browser's local storage; the opt-out at /optout sets one first-party cookie.
 Full detail on /privacy.

 Reporting a vulnerability